UkrainianEagleOwl/tp_personal_assistant/README.md

 [![License](https://img.shields.io/badge/license-MIT-blue.svg)](https://opensource.org/licenses/MIT)

 Welcome to Jarvis, your personal assistant!
 Jarvis is here to help you stay organized and manage your contacts, reminders, notes, and files efficiently.
 With Jarvis, you can easily handle your daily tasks and keep your information in one place.In addition, Jarvis integrates with ChatGPT, an AI language model, to provide interactive chat functionality.
+And to add some entertainment after a hard working day, Jarvis also includes a fun game about Bandera-goose.

 ## Table of Contents